 Biology

-Alongside developing scientific knowledge, the range of transferable skills developed by studying Biology includes analysis, teamwork, manual dexterity, mathematics and independent and logical thinking skills.
+Alongside developing scientific knowledge, studying Biology cultivates a spectrum of transferable skills developed by studying Biology includes analysis, teamwork, manual dexterity, mathematics as well as independent and logical thinking skills.

 From Year 7, Biology, along with the other sciences is taught as a separate subject to all pupils.